sainap/serverless-artillery-workshop/Lesson1: "Hello, artillery."/README.md

 $ export AWS_SESSION_TOKEN=<session-token>             # this one is optional
 ```

-### Step 2: install serverless v1.0.3+ and the serverless-artillery node package on your machine.  *Avoid installing a higher version of serverless than 1.16.0, until this bug is resolved:* https://github.com/serverless/serverless/issues/3253
+### Step 2: install serverless v1.0.3+ and the serverless-artillery node package on your machine.

 #### Note: if you are on a VPN and use a proxy, export your proxy to your shell
 ```sh